BMW 3 Series Compact: M3 Compact prototype

+Reception and sales figures

+The E36 Compact received a positive reception, as it retained the ride/handling compromise of the saloon and coupe, with the Compact being more responsive (due to lighter weight) and more prone to oversteer (due to its different suspension), while also having a practical cargo hold.
+The pricing was also attractive, as the North American base price of the Compact (318ti) was $20,370 USD which undercut the next-cheapest BMW 3 Series (the 318i saloon) by $5070 USD.

-The E36 Compact was popular in its home market in Europe, which prompted BMW to market the car to North America in late 1994 (for the 1995 model year).
-BMW ceased import of the BMW Compact to North America in 1999 after a very short 4-year run due to a combination of poor sales, and BMW's decision to phase out all 4-cylinder vehicles in the United States.
+The E36 Compact was popular in its home market in Europe, which prompted rival Mercedes-Benz to include a hatchback style for its C-Class lineup, known as the C-Class SportCoupé.
+Based on the success of the Saab 900 and Acura Integra, BMW imported the E36 Compact for North America in late 1994 (for the 1995 model year) but ceased in 1999 after a comparatively short four-year run due to a combination of poor sales, and BMW's decision to phase out all four-cylinder vehicles in the United States.
 The failure of the E36 Compact precluded the E46 Compact's entry into the North American market, and prompted BMW to reconfigure the BMW Compact's successor, the BMW 1 Series, from a liftback to a coupe before attempting to market the car in North America again.

-Sales figures
+Similarly, the C-Class SportCoupé had a short sales run in North America and was withdrawn from that market while the saloon/wagon remained available.

 The total production for 1993 to 1999 (ie excluding 2000, the final year of production) is 371,498.

-Second generation (E46/5; 2000)
+Second generation (E46/5; 2001)

-In 2000, the 3 Series Compact was redesigned using the then-new E46 platform.
+The 3 Series Compact was redesigned using the then-new E46 platform.
 This updated Compact has the model code E46/5.
+It was first presented at the 2001 Geneva Motor Show, and went on sale in European markets in June 2001.

 As per the rest of the E46 range, the wheelbase was increased by 25 mm.
 The overall length is also increased by 52 mm.

 The exterior styling has several differences to the rest of the E46 3 Series range, notably the distinctive headlights and tail-lights.
+There is a unique set of doors with framed windows for the E46/5, rather than adopting those of the E46 saloon/wagon or the frameless ones of the E46 coupé.
 Mechanically, the Compact shares many elements with the rest of the E46 range, however the steering rack has a faster ratio.

 The E46/5 was not sold in North America as its predecessor didn't prove to be a sales success in that market.
+The E46/5 was not as successful as the E36/5, even though BMW had fixed many of the E36/5's shortcomings (limited range of engines, rear-seating room).
+While lauded as a driver's car, the E46/5 received some criticism for its unique headlights and tail-lights which were considered unattractive compared to the rest of the E46 lineup.